-Custom URL's can be generated from a source program which can be shared as a direct link to Quantity tracking that filter to a specific WBS code.
+Custom URLs can be generated from a source program, which can be shared as a direct link to Quantity tracking that filters to a specific WBS code.

-The exact URL depends on your organization setup but ends in AppPlan/QuantityPlan/QuantityPlanLaunch?projectId=[ProjectID]&WBSPhaseCode=[WBS].
+The exact URL depends on your organization setup but the URL ends with AppPlan/QuantityPlan/QuantityPlanLaunch?projectId=[ProjectID]&WBSPhaseCode=[WBS].

-When accessed, you will see the filters applied to the grid and the URL returned to its default value for the Plan Quantity tracking page.
-The component edit slide-out will show the matching records.
+When the URL is accessed, the grid shows with the applied filters and the URL returns to its default value for the Plan Quantity tracking page.
+The component edit slide-out shows the matching records.